Quietus

 The corners of the gnome’s mouth slowly crawled across his face, rising up to meet each ear.
 “You’re wondering what just happened.”

 Leaning over, he grasped both necklaces from around the merchant’s neck and tugged, snapping them free.
 Tucking the vial of Caydian Root into his vest pocket, he admired the stollen necklace.
-Its intricate collection of blood rubies clustered around an enormous green emerald at its center, al dangling from a woven silver chain.
+Its intricate collection of blood rubies clustered around an enormous green emerald at its center, all dangling from a woven silver chain.
 He looked up and gave Boden a deep sigh.
 “But I simply don’t have the time to explain the complexities of your bad choices, Mr. Riggs.”
 He shrugged, “People to see, things to do.
 You understand, don’t you?”

 Reaching into Boden’s cloak, Gladius then pulled free the large bag of coin, gave it a single heft, nodded approval.
-Leaving two cold coins in the center of the table, he plopped the rest into his scribe satchel.
+Leaving two gold coins in the center of the table, he plopped the rest into his scribe satchel.
 “Sadly, the intense stabbing pain you’re feeling in your lungs and chest won’t last forever.
 It will increase, mind you.
-Loputon is a special concoction of mine, developed to near perfection for my clients over the years.Your bowels will bloat, your male organs will burn like fire, and you’ll want to scream.
+Loputon is a special concoction of mine, developed to near perfection for my clients over the years.
+Your bowels will bloat, your male organs will burn like fire, and you’ll want to scream.
 Fortunately for the patrons of this tavern, the toxins I’ve worked into the formula will prevent that.”
 Shaking his head and scrunching his nose, “We don’t want to ruin everyone’s merry mood here anyway, do we?
 Of course not.”

 Lifting the remainder of the paperwork, Gladius slid the stack carefully into his satchel.
 “There’s no antidote for Loputon, but it does spread according to your weight.”
 He looked the merchant up and down mockingly, “Judging by your enthusiasm for exercise, the poison should stop your heart in roughly an hour.”
-Looking Boden in the eyes, he couldn’t help but grin.
+Looking Boden in the eyes, he couldn’t help but grin widely.

 “Three, tops.”